SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

   moon: "moon_543212.jpg"
 };
 ```
+::: bad

-**Bad Example - duplication of key values where it is not needed**
+Bad example - Duplication of key values where it is not needed
 :::

 This is problematic, as it provides us no useful type hints for object values, as object values are typed as `string`, and there is an unecessary duplication of object keys.
 For cases like this with a single source of truth (i.e. the `icons` object), we can use const assertions, similiar to above with objects:

-::: good

 ```tsx
 const icons = {